Get ready for winter adventures—on an action-packed day of ice safety training. No experience needed!

 - Sunscreen, lip protection

-- Optional: insulated lunch bag and heat pack
+- Optional: insulated lunch bag or cooler and heat pack

 - Optional: Camera or action cam